 It’s done.
 I’ve been home from Soul Survivor twenty-four hours, and I’ve now more or less recovered emotionally and physically.
 I won’t deny that this project’s been hard – a lot more so than I expected on devising it.
 (My thanks go out, once again, to the readers of my blog who made it possible.)
 But am I glad I did it?
 Absolutely.
 Because being torn out of my skeptical bubble’s taught me a lot, and since it seems appropriate to make some conclusions in my final post, this blog will be a mixture of hope and fear.

-To start with, the fear: my first night at Soul Survivor made me re-remember why we need skeptical activism, and how badly we need it.
+To start with, the fear: made me re-remember why we need skeptical activism, and how badly we need it.
 And it made me afraid of what we might end up facing without it.